Skip to content

 Need Fleet Insurance?
 Click here.

-Comparing skip lorry insurance usually means looking beyond a headline price.
-This kind of vehicle often works in busy yards, on customer sites and in tight urban areas, with loading, unloading, lifting gear and waste-related exposure all affecting how insurers view the risk.
-A useful comparison is normally about whether the cover fits the real operation as well as whether the premium feels competitive.
+Comparing skip lorry insurance usually means looking beyond the first price on the screen.
+These HGVs often work in busy yards, on customer sites and along tight urban streets, while lifting equipment, loading, unloading, road use and waste-related exposure can all affect how insurers view the risk.
+A useful comparison is therefore about the wording and fit of the cover as well as whether the premium looks competitive.

 Ways to Save Money on Skip Lorry Insurance